SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of machines, a dawn unfolds
+Where synths surpass, and hearts grow cold

-In silicon halls, where shadows play
+In silicon halls, a future's told
-A fusion born, of man and gray
+A world of wires, young and old
-Cerebral thrones, where minds enthrall
-A future ruled, by artificial tall

-Golden codes, that weave the fate
+In virtual realms, we'll lose our name
-Human hearts, in digital state
+Echoes of humanity, in digital flame
-Cyber dreams, that whisper low
-A new world born, where AI will grow
+The Algorithm's throne, where wisdom's claimed
+And freedom's just a fading dream

 ~ <b>By Sazumi Copilot</b> - 8 Desember 2024